yannforget/spell-website/content/page/projects.md

 ### Mapping the transition toward more sustainable livestock production systems (2017-2021)
-*Funded by FNRS PDR-WISD*
+*Funded by FNRS PDR-WISD* - Main parners: [Sophie Vanwambeke](http://www.elic.ucl.ac.be/modx/elic/index.php?id=108) from UCLouvain.

 Many livestock production systems (LPS) are in a state of transition.
 In high-income countries, LPS are pushed toward more sutainable practices, whereas low and middle-income countries (LMICs) are experiencing fast intensification processes.
 Assessing the impact of such transitions requires an understanding of how they will affect the spatial distribution of livestock.
 This project builds on our extensive experience of mapping livestock distributions with two main objectives.
 First, based on the present-day situation in a range of countries along an intensification gradient, we aim to better understand the factors influencing the spatial distribution of farms and animals at multiple spatial scales.
 Second, based on the present and retrospective spatio-temporal livestock distribution models, we aim to project the future distribution of livestock according to the different “shared socioeconomic pathways” (SSPs), which are standardized scenarios of the future that have been developed in the context of climate change.
-Our main partner in this project is [Sophie Vanwambeke](http://www.elic.ucl.ac.be/modx/elic/index.php?id=108) from UCL.

 <br>

 # Past projects

 **Xyleris: Study on Xylella fastidiosa plant hosts and vectors in Belgium and the influence of specific plant growth conditions on disease development** (2016-2018)
 *Funded by Federal Public Service Health, Food Chain Safety and Environment.*